Microsoft says it freed millions of computers from criminal botnet

 The ringleader, who goes by the alias Aquabox, and dozens of botnet operators remain at large and the authorities are working to uncover their identities.
 Boscovich said he suspects Aquabox is in Eastern Europe.

-Data centre operators typically are not aware that their servers are being used to run botnets.
+Data center operators typically are not aware that their servers are being used to run botnets.

 The ring targeted firms of all sizes, from tiny credit unions to global banks such as Bank of America, Credit Suisse, HSBC and Royal Bank of Canada.